-GASB Statement 34 requires that non-current governmental assets, such as construction in progress, and non-current governmental liabilities, such as general obligation bonds be reported in the governmental activities column in the government-wide Statement of Net Position.
+GASB Statement 34 requires that non-current governmental assets, such as capital assets, and non-current governmental liabilities, such as capital improvement bonds be reported in the governmental activities column in the government-wide Statement of Net Position.

-4. Assets, Deferred Outflows of Resources, Liabilities, and Net Position a.
+4. Assets, Deferred Outflows/Inflows of Resources, Liabilities, and Net Position a.
 Cash and Investments